rohannramesh/Basketball_predictions/README.md

 ## Building the graph for each team

 All of the single player data was scraped from [here](https://www.basketball-reference.com/) using this [code](get_yearly_data.ipynb).
 From this website we can collect all of the statistics for each player from multiple years (for the purposes of this work I have only included from 2009-present day).
 These statistics include per game averages, averages per 100 possesions, and some of the commonly used advanced statistics used in basketball (discussed below).
 Below you can see a subselection of the stats included for the current NBA champions, the Golden State Warriors.
-We can see all of the players on this team, what position they play (Pos), their points per game and assists, the number minutes played (MP), the number of field goals (baskets) made (FG) and attempted per game (FGA), as well as their shooting percentages for two- and three-point shots (2P% and 3P%)
+We can see all of the players on this team, what position they play (Pos), their points per game and assists, the number of minutes played (MP), the number of field goals (baskets) made (FG) and attempted per game (FGA), as well as their shooting percentages for two- and three-point shots (2P% and 3P%)

 | Player           | Pos | Tm  | PPG  | AST | MP   | FG  | FGA  | 2P%   | 3P%   |
 |------------------|-----|-----|------|-----|------|-----|------|-------|-------|